riegllms/ros-riegl-vz/riegl_vz/README.md

 The image overlap factor in percent.

-**~imu_relative_pose** (bool, default: "False") :
+**~robot_relative_pose** (bool, default: "False") :

-If true the driver calculates relative position and orientation changes from one scan position to the next, otherwise it uses the absolute positions and orientation (see service 'set_imu_pose').
+If true the driver calculates relative position and orientation changes from one scan position to the next, otherwise it uses the absolute positions and orientation (see service 'set_pose').

-**~scanner_mounting_pose** (double[], default: {0.0, 0.0, 0.0, 0.0, 0.0, 0.0})
+**~robot_scanner_mounting_pose** (double[], default: {0.0, 0.0, 0.0, 0.0, 0.0, 0.0})

 The mounting position and orientation (x, y, z, roll, pitch, yaw) of the scanner on a roboter, with coordinates in meter and euler angles in radians.
+This is used for 'set_pose' service call if 'robot_relative_pose' parameter is set to False.

+**~robot_project_frame_id** (string, default: "") :

+The frame id of the robot project coordinate system.
+This is used for 'set_pose' service call if 'robot_relative_pose' parameter is set to False.
+Note that this must be the frame id provided with the pose from the 'set_pose' service call.

+**~robot_scanner_project_pose** (double[], default: {0.0, 0.0, 0.0, 0.0, 0.0, 0.0})

-This is used for 'set_imu_pose' service call if 'imu_relative_pose' parameter is set to False.
+The position and orientation (x, y, z, roll, pitch, yaw) of the scanner project CS (riegl_vz_prcs) in the roboter project coordinate system, with coordinates in meter and euler angles in radians.
+This is used for 'set_pose' service call if 'robot_relative_pose' parameter is set to False.
+This static TF2 transformation will be broadcasted automatically at startup if 'robot_project_frame_id' is configured as well.

 #### 3.1.2 Published Topics